-From 22 February 2018, all businesses with a turnover greater than $3 million which have a significant data breach are required to inform all concerned parties, and to inform the Office of the Australian Information Commissioner.
+All businesses with a turnover greater than $3 million that have a significant data breach are required to inform all concerned parties and the Office of the Australian Information Commissioner.
 If there is unauthorised access, disclosure or loss of personal information that could be seriously compromising to the person or people it relates to, you must report it.

 Cyber security is all about protecting your information and your business from being compromised while online.
 If you use the internet on any device, you’re at risk of a cyber-attack.
 This could be from loss or corruption by bad practice, or from hackers who steal, trick or ransom businesses out of their money.